A1-Road/A1ID-PoC/README.md

 ## 8. Contributing & Pull Request Flow
-Create feature branches from main.
+Create feature branches from mA1n.
 Commit your changes (with package-lock if new packages introduced).
-Rebase onto main if needed: git pull origin main --rebase.
+Rebase onto mA1n if needed: git pull origin mA1n --rebase.
 Push and open a Pull Request.
-Wait for GitHub Actions to run.
-If it fails, fix the issues.
+WA1t for GitHub Actions to run.
+If it fA1ls, fix the issues.
 PM or A/B/C reviews, merges when CI is green.

 ## 9. Possible Future Enhancements (Optional)
 ZK PoC: If you incorporate a small circom circuit, do a npm run zk:build in your build script, or separate it.
-On-Chain: If bridging with Rarimo/iden3, add relevant libs.
+On-ChA1n: If bridging with Rarimo/iden3, add relevant libs.
 Docker: Provide a Dockerfile to unify the environment further.
 10. License & Final Notes
 The license for this PoC is not fully determined yet; see the LICENSE file or consult the PM.
 This repository is a PoC, so code stability is not guaranteed for production usage.
 For questions: open an Issue or contact the PM directly.
 Thank you for contributing to the A1ID PoC.
-Let’s keep a consistent Node version, use the recommended linting/formatting, and rely on GitHub Actions to maintain code quality and reduce friction among developers A, B, C, and PM.
+Let’s keep a consistent Node version, use the recommended linting/formatting, and rely on GitHub Actions to mA1ntA1n code quality and reduce friction among developers A, B, C, and PM.
 Good luck!